sai-d-build/circuit_stem/DOCS/TESTING.md

 ## 3. Next Steps to Achieve Full Test Coverage

-To achieve full test coverage for Level 1 and beyond, we will follow these steps:
+To achieve full test coverage for Level 1 and beyond, we will follow these steps.

+**Note:** Implementation of this strategy is underway.
+The file `test/level_01_revised_test.dart` serves as the reference implementation for the new, stable test architecture.

 1.  **Create a Test Plan:** For each level, we will create a test plan that is based on the master list of test cases in this document.
 The test plan will be a markdown file in the `test/plans` directory.

 2.  **Simulate Gestures by Coordinate:** The game grid is rendered by a `CustomPainter`, not by individual widgets.
 Therefore, tests must simulate user interactions by calculating the pixel coordinates of a grid cell and using the `WidgetTester`'s gesture methods (e.g., `tester.tapAt(position)`).
 Other interactive UI elements outside the canvas (like buttons) should have `Key`s added to them for easy discovery.

-3.  **Implement the Test Suite:** We will create a new test file for each level (e.g., `test/ui/level_01_interaction_test.dart`) and implement the test cases in the test plan.
+3.  **Implement the Test Suite:** We will create a new test file for each level (e.g., `test/ui/level_01_interaction_test.dart`) and implement the test cases in the test plan, following the architecture established in `test/level_01_revised_test.dart`.

 4.  **Prioritize Bug Fixes:** We will prioritize the implementation of test cases that are most likely to help us find and fix bugs.